 COVID-19 information and resources

 At WorkSafeBC, we are actively monitoring and adjusting to the COVID-19 situation to determine how we can best support workers, providers, and employers around the province, while ensuring the health and safety needs of our own employees.
-We continue to follow guidance from public health officials.
+We continue to follow guidance from public health officials and provide health and safety protocols and information to industries as the province moves through the phases of BC’s Restart Plan.

 The health and safety of our staff is a priority, and we’re taking measures to limit the number of staff in all of our offices.
 We’ve implemented a work-from-home policy for employees who can perform their duties at home and have increased preventative measures like rigorous cleaning and disinfecting for those still at the office.
 As part of these efforts, all WorkSafeBC offices are now closed to visitors, but we are still here to help.